hmerkOneMedical/auto_passive_recon/README.md

 heroku ps:scale worker=1
 ```

+Visit the heroku portal, navigate to your application, and click on Mailgun to configure the addon.
+You will have to manually allow the requested email recipient.
+On the mailgun dashboard, this is found under Sending -> Overview, on the right side.

 ### Alternative Options

 If you prefer your own redis url, skip the addon step, and configure the REDIS_URL config variable.